What are the best first foods for babies?

 It’s all about practice

 Keep in mind that most of your child’s nutrition at this stage will still be coming from breastmilk or formula.
-Start with 1 practice “meal” per day and work your way up to 3 meals and 2-3 snacks by age 1.
+When you start solids, start with one practice “meal” per day.
+By the time your little one turns one year, aim to serve three meals and two-three snacks each day.

 We are sorry that this post was not useful for you!